Quantum Abacus

 IDEATION

-Our project draws technical inspiration from the traditional abacus to communicate the probabilistic nature of quantum computation.
-Visually, we were inspired by the phases of the moon and the design of the Abalone game, as both showcase different states and interactive components.
+While our project draws technical inspiration from the traditional abacus to communicate the probabilistic nature of quantum computation; visually, we were inspired by the phases of the moon and the design of the Abalone game, as both showcase different states and interactive components.
 These elements served as a compelling visual framework to communicate our quantum concept to our audience.

-Our project draws technical inspiration from the traditional abacus to communicate the probabilistic nature of quantum computation.
-Visually, we were inspired by the phases of the moon and the design of the Abalone game, as both showcase different states and interactive components.
+While our project draws technical inspiration from the traditional abacus to communicate the probabilistic nature of quantum computation; visually, we were inspired by the phases of the moon and the design of the Abalone game, as both showcase different states and interactive components.
 These elements served as a compelling visual framework to communicate our quantum concept to our audience.

 Moon phases